01Blu3/script-collections/README.md

-A personal collection of Bash scripts for Personal, Daily, Server and Cloud Tasks I will pre-face that these scripts are primarily made for debian environments
+A personal collection of Bash scripts for Personal,Server and Cloud Tasks.
+I will pre-face that these scripts are primarily written for debian environments.

 ## Highlights